mrdk/mind/doc/data.rst

 .. word:: eos		( -- flag ) |K|

       Test whether the end of the current stream is reached.

-.. word:: #eos		( -- inchar ) |K|

-      The "end of stream" constant for the current stream.

 .. word:: line#		( -- addr ) |K|